miragecraft/keymason/README.md

 ```
 ### ISO Enter

-ISO enter key can be created using the `iso-enter` class and the following element structure:
+ISO enter key can be created using the `.iso-enter` class and the following element structure:
 ```
 <k-cap class="iso-enter">
 	<k-cap>